Raw Milk: How Our Herd Share Works

 Reason # 3

-We know the cows where our milk comes from.
+We know the cows whom our milk comes from.
 We as a family do consume animal products.
 My husband and I have also decided that we want to make sure those products come from animals that have been treated humanely and with respect.

-I have visited – and like to “check in” – with the cows that share their milk with us.
+I have visited – and like to “check-in” – with the cows that share their milk with us.
 They have names!
 They live in a pasture year-round instead of being cooped up in a tiny, dark stall.
 Once a year, they get dried up.
 We see it as paid vacation for them from their job.
 During those 4-8 weeks, we do not receive any milk but that is fine with us.

 "our" Jersey cows